 Environmental impact is often measured in carbon emissions.
 However, while calculating a product’s carbon footprint is complex, even that is a simplified metric — it doesn’t account for soil or water pollution, ecosystem destruction, or biodiversity loss, to name a few key impacts.
 A better way to comprehensively capture negative impacts is to assess a product’s entire life cycle.

-A life cycle assessment (LCA) analyzes a product’s environmental impacts from cradle to grave (from resource extraction, raw material processing, production, distribution, use, to its end of life).
+A life cycle assessment (LCA) analyzes a product’s environmental impacts from cradle to grave, i.e. from resource extraction, raw material processing, production, distribution, use, to its end of life.
 Unfortunately, not many manufacturers perform LCAs and even fewer make them public.
 Without a comprehensive LCA, it’s difficult to say which headphones are the most sustainable, but we can get a rough idea by looking at a few key factors.